Skip to content

 “Hi, I am a single mother in Iowa.
 I need help with [food/rent/utilities/shelter] this week.
 My ZIP code is [ZIP].
 Can you give me programs that are open now, what documents they need, and whether I should call first?”

-When calling Community Action
+Calling Community Action

-When calling legal aid
+Calling legal aid

-“I am a single mother and I have an eviction, benefits denial, safety issue, or child support problem.
+“I have an eviction, benefits denial, safety issue, or child support problem.
 My deadline or court date is [date].
-Can you tell me if I can apply for help and what papers you need?”
+Can I apply for help, and what papers should I have ready?”

 Resumen en español